-Panda was the first BIG algorithm update to launch and this was designed to penalize all those sites that had plagiarized their content,
+Panda was the first BIG algorithm update to launch and this was designed to penalize all those sites that had plagiarized their content, that had used spam or that had used 'keyword stuffing'.

 Keyword stuffing is when you try to get Google to rank your site for a certain keyword and you go way overboard in inserting the keyword into your text to the point where it becomes unreadable...